 - More disengagement lowers productivity.

 By using micromanagement, you keep the system in place, and it will only get worse, creating a closed loop, feedback system: a reinforcing loop.
 You can find the same loop with overtime/happiness and productivity.
-If we introduced trust as an element, we could make a loop so that more trust will increase disengagement, which will then lead to higher productivity, which will ultimately result in increased trust again.
+If we would introduce trust, as element we could make a loop where more trust, will decrease disengagement, what will lead to higher productivity, what will result in more trust again.
 More productivity will also result in less overtime, which will result in increased happiness, which, in turn, will result in more productivity.